-From Trump to Trudeau: a who’s who for Davos 2018
+From Trump to Trudeau: a who’s who at Davos 2018

-World Economic Forum From Trump to Trudeau: a who’s who for Davos 2018
+World Economic Forum From Trump to Trudeau: a who’s who at Davos 2018

 The annual meeting of the World Economic Forum (WEF) in Davos has always attracted movers and shakers from a wide range of countries and fields.
-This year, however, the number of A-list guests has been particularly high, with one attendee in particular happy to grab the headlines.
+This year, however, the number of A-list guests was particularly high, with one attendee in particular happy to grab the headlines.

 Presidents, prime ministers, kings and queens have all gathered this week in the mountain resort of Davos in eastern Switzerland, as well as economists and business leaders.